NethermindEth/docs/nethermind-utilities/cli/clique.md

-# Clique module
+# clique

 ## clique.discard

 This method drops a currently running proposal.
-The signer will not cast further votes \(either for or against\) the address.
+The signer will not cast further votes (either for or against) the address.

 | Invocation |
 | :--- |